by Texas Homesteader ~

 - If exposed to chiggers, put clothing worn into the pastures directly into the laundry hamper.

-- Take a hot shower as soon as possible, scrubbing skin vigorously with a washcloth.
+- Take a hot shower as soon as possible after coming back inside, scrubbing skin vigorously with a washcloth.

 - Texas Cooperative Extension, Texas A&M University – Publication On Chiggers